 Mr. Vance represents businesses in a wide variety of litigation matters, including matters alleging breach of contract, breach of non-compete covenants, wrongful termination, whistleblowing, employment discrimination/retaliation, and unpaid wages.
 He has particular experience representing companies engaged in the healthcare, transportation, manufacturing, and hospitality industries.
-Mr. Vance also represents businesses in ADA public accommodation lawsuits.
+Mr. Vance also represents businesses in ERISA litigation matters and ADA public accommodation lawsuits.

 In addition to litigation in state and federal courts, Mr. Vance also represents businesses before the Equal Employment Opportunity Commission, the National Labor Relations Board, the U.S. Department of Labor, and various state and local agencies.